klajdiqirko/courseraPML/PMLproj.md

 ```
 ## [1] 20 53
 ```
-Now we can run a svd decopmposition on the data and find out the max. contributor from the first 4 right singular vectors and their corresponding variable names.
+Now we can run a svd decomposition on the data and find out the max. contributor from the first 4 right singular vectors and their corresponding variable names.

 ```r
 svd1 <- svd(scale(trainpedro[,-53]))